DSD-DBS/capella-collab-manager/CONTRIBUTING.md

    make create-cluster
    ```

-1. In order to use Guacamole, the cluster must be deployed :
+1. In order to use Guacamole, the cluster must be deployed:
   ```sh
   make deploy
   ```